cdelcastillo21/FAMOSO/README.md

 ## PARALLEL VERSION

-A parallel implementation (using MPI) of the FAMOSO library can be found in the parallel folder.
+A parallel implementation (using MPI) of the FAMOSO library's Monte-Carlo integration step can be found in the parallel folder.
 Scaling tests were done on the Texas Advanced Computing Center.
 The corresponding report (and a presentation) can be found in the reports folder.